 This is a place that you will want to come back to again and again not only for the great food, but also because the staff are easy-going and friendly to visitors.
 The old-style Japanese atmosphere makes you feel right at home.
 Sitting at one of the tables on the raised tatami mats or at wooden tables with chairs, surrounded by interesting old paintings and a wall dedicated to how handmade udon noodles are made.

 Ippu is a traditional shop of the kind that you see less and less in the rapidly modernizing city center.
-Compared to the more modern chain of noodle shop, Chikara (there is one right across the street), you can appreciate its unique personality every time you visit.
+Compared to more modern chain of noodle shops you can appreciate its unique personality every time you visit.
 It’s a great place to go for a quick, healthy Japanese meal of noodles or rice to feel a sense of one of Hiroshima’s oldest noodle shops.
 You may notice signed placards from the many famous foreign and Japanese visitors they have served over their many years in operation.

 The menu offers a variety of udon, soba, nabe and donburi dishes which include combinations of tempura deep fried vegetables and shrimp, quail’s eggs, a variety of vegetables, tofu, seasoning, curry flavor as well as meat topping options.
 The prices are reasonable and you can pay slightly more to get a larger portion Oomori of certain noodle dishes.